kdave/btrfs-progs/Documentation/btrfs-filesystem.rst

                 algorithm, *zlib* (default), *lzo* or *zstd*.
 Currently it's not possible to select no compression.
 See also section *EXAMPLES*.

+        -L|--level <level>
+                Since kernel 6.14 the compresison can also take the level parameter which will be used only for the defragmentation and overrides the eventual mount option compression level.
+                Valid levels depend on the compression algorithms: *zlib* 1..9, *lzo* does not have any levels, *zstd* the standard levels 1..15 and also the realtime -1..-15.

         -r
                 defragment files recursively in given directories, does not descend to subvolumes or mount points